Shrit1401/SamBadAss.github.io/README.md

 1.https://shrit1401.github.io/SamBadass.github.io/scroll.html- This is also for F**king for you

-2. And also  click on the Copyrighted in the index page you will be smoothhed
+2. And also  click on the Copyrighted Text in the index page you will be smoothhed

 at last with lot of greetings - FUCK YOU